jdbirla/JD_Spring_Microservices/restful-web-services/SM_Restful_Web_Services_Detail.md

 ![Browser](Images/Screenshot_11.png)

 ---
-## What You Will Learn during this Step 20:
+## What You Will Learn during this Step 20 and 21 and 22:

 - Step 20 - Configuring Auto Generation of Swagger Documentation
 - https://springdoc.org/   Open api documentation page